TLara1/TLara1.github.io/_projects/1_project.md

 \end{equation}

 <h2>IV.
 Expansion of the Two-Body Hamiltonian in Delaunay Variables}\label{Expansion of the Two-Body Hamiltonian in Delaunay Variables</h2>
-Here we write the Hamiltonian for the two-body system and solve the Hamilton-Jacobi Equation to find a set of action-angle variables that are constant over time.
+Here we write the Hamiltonian for the two-body system and solve the Hamilton-Jacobi Equation to find a set of gle variables that are constant over time.

 We begin by identifying the Two-Body Hamiltonian in Cartesian coordinates.
 From \eqref{governing Newton Law}, the Lagrangian of the system is given by:
 \begin{equation}